-The Bomb Pop, a frozen snack marketed to children with an odd combination of American colors and war references, dates back to 1955.
-In this rendition, Sonya leans on a giant red, white, and blue popsicle while enjoying an appropriately portioned pop.
-Wearing only her long, flowing hair, she appears upbeat and aware of being on display.
-Borrowing from classic pin-up illustrations, this digitally produced photo manipulation incorporates a circle into the design.
-The model’s fingernails and toenails are painted to match the blue ice of the popsicle.
+The Bomb Pop, a frozen snack marketed to children, is an odd combination of American colors and war references.
+It dates back to 1955.
+In this rendition, Sonya leans on a giant red, white, and blue popsicle.
+She enjoys a realistically portioned pop.
+She wears only her long, flowing hair.
+The pose appears upbeat and shows she is aware of being on display.
+Borrowing from classic pin-up art nude illustrations, this digitally produced photo manipulation places a circle into the design.
+The model’s fingernails and toenails colors match the blue ice of the popsicle.
 She shows no reservation in her nudity or at resting her bare arm on the frigid dessert.

-This artwork is not endorsed by or affiliated with Wells Enterprises, Inc., the maker of Bomb Pop.
+This pin-up art nude is not endorsed by or affiliated with Wells Enterprises, Inc., the maker of Bomb Pop.